img

 Morning - A Gentle Start: Your day begins with a "knock" on your tent as our staff brings you a hot drink (tea or coffee) and a bowl of warm washing water to freshen up.
 While you enjoy your morning beverage, you can pack your duffel bag for the day’s journey.
 A fresh, hot breakfast is then served in the dining tent, where you can eat while soaking in the scenic mountain panorama.

-Daytime - Exploration and Lunch: As you trek, you can move at a peaceful pace, taking photos and visiting local villages, ancient monasteries, or schools alongside your guide.
+Daytime - exploration and lunch: As you trek, you can move at a peaceful pace, taking photos and visiting local villages, ancient monasteries, or schools alongside your guide.
 Between 11:00 and 13:00, we stop for a freshly prepared warm lunch and hot drinks.
 After lunch, we take about an hour to rest and digest before continuing the afternoon portion of the trek.

-Afternoon - Arrival and Relaxation: Upon arriving at the campsite, you will find your tent already set up with your mattress and luggage placed inside.
+Afternoon - arrival and relaxation: Upon arriving at the campsite, you will find your tent already set up with your mattress and luggage placed inside.
 After freshening up with warm water, you can head to the dining tent for "afternoon tea"—relaxing with hot drinks, biscuits, and local cheese while sharing stories of the day.

-Evening - Dinner and Briefing: The highlight of the day is a fresh buffet dinner.
+Evening - dinner and briefing: The highlight of the day is a fresh buffet dinner.
 Our cook prepares a multi-course meal starting with warm soup, followed by at least five different local and international dishes.
 During dinner, your guide will check in with you about your day and provide a detailed briefing for the next morning’s program.

-Trekking equipment check list: For the Moderate camping trek, we suggest you take along with you: Trekking boots, light shoes / trainers, down or fibre pile or down jacket, fleece or sweater, shirts (x 2), long and short trekking trousers (and /or long skirt for women), windproof jacket & trouser, waterproof poncho, sun hat, woollen cap, gloves, woollen socks, underwear (x 3).
+For the moderate tented camping trek, We suggest you take along with you: Trekking boots, light shoes / trainers, down jacket, fleece or sweater, shirts (x 2), long and short trekking trousers (and /or long skirt for women), windproof jacket & trouser, waterproof poncho, sun hat, woollen cap, gloves, woollen socks, underwear (x 3).

 Optional: Camera (with high-capacity memory cards and extra batteries), trekking poles / walking sticks, binoculars, notebook, pen etc.